M-Anwar/Asyncer/README.md

 ```

 ## Usage
 Asyncer exposes one main function `asyncRun`.
-This function take an iterable of data, a function to run for each element and optional arguments.
+This function takes an iterable of data, a function to run for each element and optional arguments.

 ```python
 def asyncRun(data, function, workers=10, showProgress=False):